picotech/picosdk-ps9300-python-examples/README.md

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoSample* is a registered trademarks of Pico Technology Ltd.
+*PicoSample* is a registered trademark of Pico Technology Ltd.

 *Windows* is a registered trademark of Microsoft Corporation.

-Copyright © 2014-2018 Pico Technology Ltd. All rights reserved.
+Copyright © 2018 Pico Technology Ltd. All rights reserved.